gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 Have an open conversation with each of the leaders to clarify the process, understand their conserns and answer questions.

 Is there a small modification you can make to the process to mitigate these conserns and turn the leaders into your supporters?
-From our experience, making a self-selection invitational and positioning it as an experiment fast-tracked its acceptance in the organization.
+From our experience, making a self-selection invitational and positioning it as "an experiment" fast-tracked its acceptance in the organization.

 ### 2. Identify Participants

-How many people will be involved in self-selection?
+How many people will be involved in your self-selection?
-Will all existing project teams will be participating?
+Will it include all of your existing project teams or a subset?

+Reducing the size of the self-selection to only a subset of the teams at HBC Digital made our experiment more plausable.
+By the same token, it created a bit of a confusion around who was in vs. who was not.

 If you are running a self-selection for a subset of your teams, make sure that the list of participants is known and publicly available to everyone.
 Verify that the total number of participants is equal or smaller than the number of open spots on the new teams.

 #### Pre-selected vs. free-moving participants
+Decide if you will have any team members pre-selected for each team.

-The only two pre-selected roles for each initiative were a Product Manager and a Tech Lead.
+For us,the only two pre-selected roles in each team were a Product Manager and a Tech Lead.
 They were the key partners in pitching the initiative to team members.
-Everyone else, including Agile Project Managers were allowed to self-select into new teams.
+Everyone else (including Agile Project Managers) was allowed to self-select into new teams.

 #### FTEs vs. Contractors

-Since our typical team has a mix of full-time employees and contractors, it was logical to invite both groups to participate in the self-selection.
+Since our typical team had a mix of full-time employees and contractors, it was logical for us to invite both groups to participate in the self-selection.
 Afterall, individuals were selecting the teams based on a business idea, a technology stack and the other individuals that they wanted to work with.
 We did make one adjustment to the process and asked contractors to give employees a "fist dip" at selecting their new teams.
 Everone had equal opportunty after the first round of the self-selection.

 #### Observers